git/git.github.io/rev_news/drafts/edition-45.md

 * What is your favorite Git-related tool/library, outside of Git itself?

-  I would have said tbdiff, but now range-diff is built in.
+  I would have said `tbdiff`, but now `range-diff` is built in.
 I could mention various repository management and code review tools (particularly a few that bundle these capabilities together), but it's hard to pick a "favorite" as the ones I know all tend to be strong in some area(s) and extremely weak in others.

-  I'm not sure if public-inbox.org/git qualifies as a "Git-related tool or library", but it's been very helpful.
-I also use Dscho's apply-from-public-inbox.sh script to apply submitted patch series locally.
+  I'm not sure if [public-inbox.org/git](https://public-inbox.org/git/) qualifies as a "Git-related tool or library", but it's been very helpful.
+I also use Dscho's `apply-from-public-inbox.sh` script to apply submitted patch series locally.

 ## Releases